 Whether you’re brand new to essential oils or have enjoyed ready-made products in the past, starting to experiment with your essential oil mixes is super exciting.
+Creating aromatherapy blends can be a nuanced process, requiring careful consideration of the essential oils used and their intended effects.
 There are so many scent combinations to choose from it can be a little overwhelming to get started.
 Not to mention, essential oils are used for more than just the scent, they also can provide benefits in their own rights too and be used for specific purposes as well.

 How do you create essential oil blends?
 Are there essential oils that you shouldn’t mix?
 We’ve put together a simple guide to help you begin your journey.